-Duel of the top two sets up 2017 season
+Qatar Open: Novak Djokovic tops Andy Murray in classic final | CNN

 “It was a great way to start the new year, playing like that,” he said at the trophy presentation.

-With the build up to the Australian Open in full swing, there was an upset win for Grigor Dimitrov over top seed Milos Raonic in the semifinals of the Brisbane International event.
+With the buildup to the Australian Open in full swing, Grigor Dimitrov followed up his upset win over top seed Milos Raonic by beating Kei Nishikori in the final of the Brisbane International event.

-The Bulgarian won 7-6 6-2 to set up a final clash against Kei Nishikori of Japan, who got past Stan Wawrinka 7-6 6-3 in the other last four clash.
+The Bulgarian won his first title in two and half years, overcoming the Japanese third seed 6-2 2-6 6-3 on Sunday.

+Nishikori, who beat US Open champion Stan Wawrinka in his Saturday semi, has now lost his last five ATP finals.

 In the Hopman Cup, France beat the United States 2-1 in the final of the mixed team competition in Perth.